Destiny 2: Beyond Light

 Destiny 2: Beyond Light is a major expansion for Destiny 2, a first-person shooter video game developed by Bungie.
 Representing the fifth expansion and the fourth year of extended content for Destiny 2, it was released on November 10, 2020.
 Players travel to Jupiter's icy moon Europa to confront the Fallen Kell Eramis, who plans to use the power of the Darkness to save her people and take revenge on the Traveler back on Earth, as she and many Fallen believe that the Traveler had abandoned them before the Golden Age of humanity.
 The player's Guardian also obtains this new Darkness-based power as a subclass called Stasis, which features new ice-based abilities that can freeze enemies.

-The expansion sees the return of the Exo Stranger from the original Destinys (2014) campaign, as well as Variks from the original game's House of Wolves (2015) expansion, both of which guides the Guardian on Europa.
-Furthermore, Beyond Light adds other content across the game, including missions, player versus environment locations, player gear, weaponry, and a raid.
-Beyond Light is the first expansion of Destiny 2 to be released on the PlayStation 5 and Xbox Series X/S platforms.
-Bungie described this expansion as the beginning of a new era for the Destiny franchise.
-As of June 4, 2024, the Beyond Light campaign is free to play for all players, including access to Stasis, with the rest of the expansion's content repackaged as the Beyond Light Pack.
+The expansion saw the return of the Exo Stranger from the original Destinys (2014) campaign, as well as Variks from the original game's House of Wolves (2015) expansion, both of which guide the Guardian on Europa.
+Furthermore, Beyond Light added other content across the game, including missions, player versus environment locations, player gear, weaponry, and a raid.
+Beyond Light was the first expansion of Destiny 2 to be released on the PlayStation 5 and Xbox Series X/S platforms.
+Bungie had described this expansion as the beginning of a new era for the Destiny franchise.
+On June 4, 2024, the Beyond Light campaign became free-to-play, including access to Stasis, with the rest of the expansion's content repackaged as the Beyond Light Pack.

-In addition to the expansion, some of the less played locations and activities from the first three years of Destiny 2 were cycled out of the game into what Bungie calls the Destiny Content Vault (DCV), which also includes all areas from the original Destiny.
-This was done to cut down on the install size of the game, but Bungie plans to cycle areas in and out of the DCV, updating older destinations to fit the current state of the game.
+In addition to the expansion, some of the less played locations and activities from the first three years of Destiny 2 were cycled out of the game into what Bungie called the Destiny Content Vault (DCV), which also included all areas from the original Destiny.
+This was done to cut down on the install size of the game, but Bungie planned to cycle areas in and out of the DCV, updating older destinations to fit the current state of the game.
 Earth's Cosmodrome from the original game returned alongside Beyond Light.
-This location mainly serves as the introductory and tutorial destination for first-time players of the New Light free-to-play base game with a full questline, but it has also been utilized for seasonal content.
+This location mainly serves as the introductory and tutorial destination for first-time players of the New Light free-to-play base game with a full questline, but it was also utilized for seasonal content.
 The original game's "Vault of Glass" raid also returned during Season 14, updated with Destiny 2 mechanics.